BCIT-LTC/scheduler-web/README.md

-# OpenLabs Scheduler WEB
+# OpenLab Scheduler Web

-_This is the WEB and it connects to the OpenLabs Scheduler API backend_
+> This is the WEB and it connects to the OpenLabs Scheduler API backend

-## General description of the project
-OpenLabs Scheduler is a web application designed for BCIT's Nursing students and instructors.
-Students will be able to view the current schedule for the OpenLab as well as access surveys that will help the instructors gain insights on their student's learning.
+OpenLab Scheduler is a web application designed to help BCIT's Nursing instructors communicate the calendar of the OpenLab to students.
+Students are also able to view announcements about the lab and take surveys that help instructors gain insights into students' learning.

 ## Required Technologies

 - React
 - Node/Express
 - Docker